 Ramona is a medium-sized town located in the state of California.
 With a population of 21,072 people and seven constituent neighborhoods, Ramona is the 309th largest community in California.

 Housing costs in Ramona are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Ramona is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Ramona is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Ramona is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ramona who work in office and administrative support (12.93%), management occupations (10.20%), and sales jobs (9.85%).

 Also of interest is that Ramona has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Ramona who are college-educated is close to the national average for all communities of 21.84%: 18.49% of the adults in Ramona have a bachelor's degree or advanced degree.
+The education level of Ramona citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.49% of adults 25 and older in Ramona have a college degree.

 The per capita income in Ramona in 2010 was $26,739, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,956 for a family of four.
 However, Ramona contains both very wealthy and poor people as well.